leeola/docs/contents/guides/koding-overview/index.md

 ### VMs Shutdown After Logout

 Approximately 20 minutes after you log out, your Free VMs will shut down.
 Why?
-Koding's development focus is not centered around hosting a your blog/site.
+Koding's development focus is not centered around hosting your blog/site.
 Koding is here to enable you and to help you make great things.
 Attempting to be yet another host in a sea of perfectly capable production hosts won't help achieve that goal.